-The purpose of the Balancing Operating Reserve Cost Analysis is to separate those Balancing Operating Reserve charges to be allocated to deviations between Day-ahead schedules and Real-time quantities from those that should be allocated to real-time load and exports.
+The purpose of the Balancing Operating Reserve Cost Analysis is to separate those Balancing Operating Reserve charges to be allocated to deviations between Day-ahead schedules and

+Real-time quantities from those that should be allocated to real-time load and exports.
 The key factor in separating the allocation is the determination of the particular units by which operating reserve credits were earned, and the units for which those credits should be allocated to deviations as opposed to those units for which those credits should be allocated to load and exports.
 This cost determination will occur in two stages: those units called on during the Reliability Analysis, and those units called on to operate during the Operating Day.
-In both cases, the proposed changes establish clear, definitive, and objective criteria that will be applied to such units to determine the reason Balancing Operating Reserve credits were earned.
+In both cases, the following criteria is applied to such units to determine the reason Balancing Operating Reserve credits were earned.